 I personally am going to wait until more phones have been released.
 OTheB ordered the Librem5 when they asked for donations.
 It is cool that these things exist now.
 I really look forward to getting one, when the time is right.

-Haiku is an free and open-source operating system based on BeOS.
+Haiku is a free and open-source operating system based on BeOS.
 BeOS is an OS from 1995.
 They had gratis disks with Haiku on it.
 I managed to get one and installed it on my previous laptop.

 It really feels like a system from a few years ago.
 I am not sure what I am going to use it for.
-It is different than many operating systems, and that is cool in a way.
+It is different from many operating systems, and that is cool in a way.
 I hope that some software runs on it.

 We managed to catch a talk about GNUnet.
 GNUnet is a new more secure implementation for the internet.
 It replaces every layer in the OSI model.

 It was pretty technical, but it was worth it.
 Some layers of GNUnet are ready to use.
 They are talking to many other organizations and already have standardized some parts of the new model.
 GNS which will replace DNS has been through that process already.